harshil-wappnet/OOPs-car-module/README.md

 ```

 ### Encapsulation
 Encapsulation is demonstrated with private attributes in the `Car` class, and using getter and setterr method for getting or modifying brand name such as `getbrand()` and `setbrand()`.
+Using private and protected access specifiers.

 ### Inheritance
 The module demonstrates inheritance with the `ElectricCar` class, which inherits from the `Car` class and adds additional attributes and methods specific to electric cars.